SaeidBsn/GDSwiftyPopup/README.md

     popupView.autoDismiss = false
     popupView.autoDismissDelay = 1.0

-    //allow closing popup with touching popup view background popupView.dismissOnTouch = false
+    //Allow dismissing popup with touching the background popupView.dismissOnTouch = false

-    //allow closing popup with touching popup view itself popupView.dismissOnPopupTouch = false
+    //Allow dismissing popup with touching the popup view popupView.dismissOnPopupTouch = false

-    //create the popup view and show it
+    //Create the popup view and show it
-    //popupView.createPopupView(<#T##onView: UIView?##UIView?#>) // <- On specific view
+    //popupView.createPopupView(SomeSpecificView) // <- On specific view
     popupView.createPopupView() // <- On app window

-    //to dismiss the alert use:
+    //Dismiss the popup:
     popupView.dismiss()

-    //or with completion
+    //Dismiss with a completion
     popupView.dismiss{
         // some stuff to do
     }